-Watch The “Unmasking Jack The Ripper” Documentary FOR FREE!
+Watch Our Jack The Ripper Documentary FOR FREE!

 TAKE A JOURNEY BACK TO 1888

-The name “Jack the Ripper” conjures up vivid images of fogbound Victorian alleyways where a sinister figure talks the night in search of his unsuspecting prey.
+The name “Jack the Ripper” conjures up vivid images of fogbound Victorian alleyways where a sinister figure stalks the night in search of his unsuspecting prey.

-For this truly atmospheric drama/documentary author and historian Richard Jones spirits you back to the autumn of 1888 when the Whitechapel Murderer brought terror and panic to the streets of the Victorian East End and, in so doing, sent a wave of revulsion and horror coursing through society as a whole.
+Our truly atmospheric documentaries – which are written and narrated by author and historian Richard Jones – spirit you back to the autumn of 1888 when the Whitechapel Murderer brought terror and panic to the streets of the Victorian East End, and, in so doing, sent a wave of revulsion and horror coursing through society as a whole.

 FILMED ON LOCATION

-Filmed on location in the East End of London – with dramatic reconstructions filmed in the London Dungeon, the Clink Prison Museum and the wonderfully atmospheric House of Detention in Clerkenwell – Unmasking Jack the Ripper takes the viewer on a breath-taking journey into the heart of the Jack the Ripper mystery and follows every twist and turn of a case that has baffled and fascinated in equal measure for over 125 years.
+Each documentary also features modern footage filmed on location in the East End of London.
+The viewer is, therefore, taken on a breath-taking journey into the heart of the Jack the Ripper mystery which follows every twist and turn of a case that has baffled and fascinated in equal measure for over 133 years.

-So, join the experts for a tour de force that combines mystery and intrigue with gripping history and riveting social insight, and which recreates the atmosphere of that bygone era when a lone figure, prowling the dimly-lit thoroughfares of the Victorian East End, really did succeed in shaking society to its very core.
+So, join one of the world’s leading experts on the case for a tour de force that combines mystery and intrigue with gripping history and riveting social insight, and which recreates the atmosphere of that bygone era when a lone figure, prowling the dimly-lit thoroughfares of the Victorian East End, really did succeed in shaking society to its very core.

 AN INTRODUCTION TO THE CASE

-Our drama/documentary on the case, Unmasking Jack the Ripper, is narrated and presented by our principle tour guide Richard Jones and is intended as an introduction to London as it was in 1888, the year in which the Whitechapel Murders took place.
+Our documentaries on the Jack the Ripper case are narrated and presented by our principle tour guide Richard Jones, and they provide a detailed analysis of the case and an introduction to London as it was in 1888, the year in which the Whitechapel Murders took place.